BinALI13/PC-Battle-Quiz/README.md

 ## user stories
 1. the user will think what the better or which correct answer and select it
-2. user can skip the quastion
+2. user can Choices one answer only
 3. user can get a help from system
+4. Uswer can show the result after finish